sybilhoangRG/support.balsamiq.com/content/sales/gdrive.md

 ---

-{{% alert warning %}}**Note:** We released **Balsamiq Wireframes for Google Drive** in September 2017.
-If you have an existing Mockups 3 for Google Drive subscription, please read our [transition guide](http://docs.balsamiq.com/google-drive/wireframes/transition/).
-Your subscription and billing information will remain the same.{{% /alert %}}

 This section covers the most frequently asked questions related to the licensing and purchasing of Balsamiq Wireframes for Google Drive.
 Other useful Balsamiq Wireframes for Google Drive links are the [Chrome Web Store listing](https://chrome.google.com/webstore/detail/balsamiq-wireframes-free/imbfadckkgblfbkinjejdeobpfbcopgb) and the [Balsamiq Wireframes for Google Drive Documentation](https://docs.balsamiq.com/google-drive/wireframes/).

 **Main article:** [How can I purchase, manage or cancel a Balsamiq Wireframes for Google Drive subscription?](/sales/gdrivesubscription/)